0xflotus/jsonbox-node/README.md

 async function() {
     // this will use jsonbox.io as backend,
-    // you can put your custom jsonbox instance link here const jbn = new JsonBox();
+    // you can put your custom jsonbox instance link here
+    // or you can pass a customized AxiosRequestConfig as second parameter const jbn = new JsonBox();

     // Create a record